FACS Program Overview - PDF

 Food Service and Culinary Arts

 Our vision is to empower students and families to manage the challenges of living and working in a diverse, global society.
 Our unique focus is on families, work, and their interrelationships.

 Family, Career and Community Leaders of America (FCCLA) is the student leadership organization for FACS Education.
 FCCLA provides students with opportunities to attain knowledge, skills, and leadership characteristics necessary to succeed in life and careers through Family and Consumer Sciences.
 Focusing on the multiple roles of family member, wage earner, and community leader, members develop skills for life.

 Involvement in FCCLA offers members the opportunity to expand their leadership potential and develop skills for life planning, goal setting, problem solving, decision making, and interpersonal communication necessary in the home and workplace.

-In 2010, Utah had 132 students participate in competitive events at the National FCCLA Convention in Chicago, IL.
-Of these students 112 were medalists, with 23 receiving a gold medal, 67 receiving a silver medal, and 22 receiving a bronze medal.
-Utah is represented nationally on the FCCLA STAR event task force.
+In 2013, Utah had 140 student members participate in competitive events at the FCCLA National Leadership Conference.
+Of these students, 118 were medalists, with 34 receiving a gold medal, 62 receiving a silver medal, and 22 receiving a bronze medal.

 CAREER PREPARATION/ECONOMIC DEVELOPMENT